jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 Given we're not exactly sentimental with logs, we can define a policy that will remove any logs older than 3 months (90 days).

-Fortunately this is very easy for us to add, we simply need to make the addition below to our `aws_s3_bucket` resource.
+This is very easy for us to add, we simply need to make the addition below to our `aws_s3_bucket` resource.

 ```hcl
 resource "aws_s3_bucket" "script_bucket" {